 Message from the President

-We are excited to be kicking off the 2019–2020 year with the theme Champions for Change!
+We are excited to be kicking off the 2020–2021 year with the theme Together!

-I welcome your suggestions for programming or any other ideas you have to contribute to the Champions for Change effort and to Thrive! more generally.
-So please, reach out to me or any one of the other board members or committee chairs at any time.
+I welcome your suggestions for programming and resources around this year's theme, proposals to partner with our fellow ERGs, ideas on how to continue engaging male allies in our mission, or any other ideas you have about Thrive! more generally.
+So please, reach out to me or to any one of the other board members or committee chairs at any time.
+We would love to hear from you.

 Thank you so much to all of our officers, chairs, committee members, and ambassadors for your willingness to dedicate some of your time and energy to Thrive!
 As a working mom myself, I know time and energy are precious commodities, and I am so grateful to each and every one of you.
 I'm thrilled to be partnering with all of you in the coming year!